purpleclay/nsv-action/README.md

 - `GPG_PASSPHRASE` is an optional passphrase if the GPG key is password protected.
 - `GPG_TRUST_LEVEL` is an owner trust level assigned to the imported GPG key.

+> Ensure all environment variables are wrapped within double quotes to prevent any unintentional side effects

 ## Using the action

 ### Tag the repository